About The Six Values How It Works

 See Your Profile

-Your dual-line radar chart, a gap analysis ranked by urgency, a personalized typology, and a peer comparison by generation.
+Your dual-line radar chart, a gap analysis ranked by urgency, a peer comparison by generation, and personalized narrative feedback.

 The Six Dimensions